 We compete in 3-Event collegiate water skiing tournaments through USA Water Ski.
 We are a part of the South Central Region, and compete against Texas A&M, Texas State, Baylor, The University of Arkansas, The University of Louisiana Monroe, and the University of Louisiana Lafayette.
 We attend tournaments in both the fall and spring semesters and even host one ourselves every September called “Fall Classic”.

-We practice first come first serve 3-4 days a week at a private ski lake, Lake Frameswitch, located in Taylor, TX.
+We practice 3-4 days a week at a private ski lake, Lake Frameswitch, located in Taylor, TX.
+All team practices are optional as there is no minimum required time commitment to stay an active member.
 The team provides the boat and all equipment for team members.
 Visit our Join page to learn more about what it takes to become a part of the Texas Waterski Team!

 3 Event Water Skiing